duboc/gke-kubeflow-mpi-openfoam/README.md

 sure to create the following file in the namespace you created:

     kubectl create -f filestore/filemanager-pvc.yaml -n cfd

-This PVC assumes that you used the default storage class names when you deployed OpenShift Data Foundation.

 Check the status of the PVC to make sure that it is successfully bound.